 The title searcher will also examine each person in the chain of title who owned the property while looking for any liens that may be recorded against them and that would attach to the property.
 Liens that are often filed against property include mortgages, mechanic’s liens, liens for unpaid taxes, and judgment liens.
 It is critically important to determine if any liens affect or “encumber” the property at issue because a lienholder has the right to have the property sold at a judicial sale through a process called foreclosure.
 This is true even if the person against whom the lien was filed no longer owns the property.
 John and Jane learned this lesson the hard way.

 In addition to searching for chain of title, tax, and lien issues, a skilled attorney will also search for any easements or other potential restrictions affecting the property and make sure the taxes have been paid.
 Finally, the attorney’s title notes are converted into a “title opinion” letter that sets out the findings for you in terms that are easy for anyone to understand, especially someone who is not an attorney.

-As John and Jane’s unfortunate story makes clear, buying real estate without having the title searched is serious gamble that could have real and costly consequences.
-The attorneys at Skeeters Bennett Wilson & Humphrey have been skillfully searching titles all over central Kentucky since the 1970s.
+As John and Jane’s unfortunate story makes clear, buying real estate without having the title searched is a serious gamble that could have real and costly consequences.
+The real estate attorneys at Skeeters, Bennett, Wilson & Humphrey have been skillfully searching titles all over central Kentucky since the 1970s.
 If you need assistance searching a title or purchasing property, reach out and put our experience to work for you.